Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Experiments

-\paragraph{Large Scale Mission Generation} We conduct our experiments in the southeast Pacific due to high nutrient concentrations.
-For a large representative set of missions, we initially generated $\lvert \mathbb{M} \rvert = 1325$ starting tuples ($\ist, \t$), uniformly distributed in time between January and October 2022 and across the specified region of longitude range -130$\degree$W to -70$\degree$W and latitude range -40$\degree$S to 0$\degree$S. This allows for varying current distributions.
-The samples were generated maintaining a distance of 0.5 degrees from land to avoid any instant collisions.
-It is worth noting that issues such as stranding were not considered in this work since an appropriate safety control scheme is proposed in the parallel work \cite{doering_CDC2023}.
-We took the intersection of admissible missions between all controllers to evaluate the results, resulting in 1035 missions for analysis.
-Admissible missions are defined as those that do not strand and remain within the predefined area, as data is unavailable beyond these bounds.
-Each mission starts with a seaweed mass of 100kg.
-A normal seaweed growth cycle is about 60-90 days but we limit our large-scale experiments to a time period of 30 days per mission to keep the required compute tractable at scale.
+We simulate operations in the southeast Pacific due to high nutrient densities.
+For a large representative set of missions $\mathbb{M}$, we sampled 1325 tuples ($\ist, \tzero, \m(\tzero)\!\!=\!\!\text{100kg}$), uniformly distributed in time between January and October 2022 and across the region of longitude [-130, -70]$\degree$W and latitude [-40, 0]$\degree$S. This allows for varying current distributions.\mwnote{The samples were generated maintaining a distance of 0.5 degrees from land to avoid any instant collisions.} As our method is not aware of land obstacles, we had 290 missions where at least one of the farms stranded or left the simulation region.
+While stranding can be avoided by modifying the \ac{HJ} \ac{PDE} \cite{doering_CDC2023}, we consider only the remaining 1035 missions for our results. \mwnote{Each mission starts with a seaweed mass of 100kg.}